What do you do when your PhoneGap app is running slow, and you don’t know why?

 It’s a problem that faces every mobile developer—your application has slowed down and is eventually brought to its knees.

 But why?
 You’ve kept in mind all of the basic principles in creating a better PhoneGap app, but you’re still not getting the user experience you want.
 You think to yourself that your application is not that complicated.
-Surely if games like Infinity Blade III can run smooth as butter, then there’s no reason your simple sliding animation can’t run.
+Inevitably if games like Infinity Blade III can run as smoothly as butter, then there’s no reason your simple sliding animation can’t run.

 So what do you do?
 Poke and prodding and guessing and checking?
 Maybe.